richmond-yeboah/Indian-Start-up-Ecosystem-Project/README.md

 For this project, I had to gather data from different sources.
 The data for 2018 is hosted in a github repository [here](https://github.com/Azubi-Africa/Career_Accelerator_LP1-Data_Analysis/blob/main/startup_funding2018.csv)

+The data for 2019 was hosted on OneDrive, which I downloaded to my local stotage to be read in to pandas from there.
+Data for 2020 and 2021 were hosted on an SQL Server database that was accessed using the right credentials like username, database name, password and server.